-Former Bronx Borough President and newest member of the UHHM’s Trustee board Ruben Diaz Jr. offered these remarks, “I’d like to thank the New York State assembly for the $11-million-dollar grant to the Universal Hip Hop Museum.
+Former Bronx Borough President and newest member of the THHM’s Trustee board Ruben Diaz Jr. offered these remarks, “I’d like to thank the New York State assembly for the $11-million-dollar grant to The Hip Hop Museum.
 The museum is poised to be a global destination to all the lovers of Hip Hop culture, and the financial support that this project continues to receive acknowledges this fact.”

 Hip Hop superstar and Bronx native Fat Joe performed his certified platinum hit, “All The Way Up” that evening to an adoring crowd and had this to say, “It is a beautiful day for Hip Hop, which is a natural resource that was born in the Bronx, NY.
 This announcement makes us proud that they (government) are acknowledging our culture.”